GOP Ohio Sen. Portman not seeking reelection, cites gridlock - WTMJ

 “Both in his words before the attack on the Capitol and in his actions afterward, President Trump bears some responsibility for what happened,” Portman said.

-Portman twice won election to the Senate by landslide margins.
-Still, his departure offers a glimmer of hope for Democrats in the state.
-Democratic Sen. Sherrod Brown was reelected in 2018, but most other statewide officials are Republican.
+Indiana Sen. Todd Young, former chair of the National Republican Senatorial Committee, said he wasn’t worried about moderates fleeing the party.

-Ohio Democratic Party Chair Liz Walters said Portman should take “a long hard look in the mirror” before complaining about partisan gridlock and the end of civility in Washington.
+“(Portman’s departure) says nothing about the 2022 landscape,” Young said.
+“It says a lot about Rob Portman that, two years out, he made the announcement so that Republicans have plenty of time to field a very strong candidate and to give that candidate sufficient time to run a strong campaign, which they will.”

-“Over the past four years, Rob Portman has been one of Donald Trump’s biggest defenders, so his attempt today to rewrite that history is ridiculous,” she said in a statement.
+Still, Portman’s departure offers a glimmer of hope for Democrats in the state.
+Besides Democratic Sen. Sherrod Brown, most other statewide officials are Republican.

 Portman’s first federal government job started in 1989, when he served as an associate legal counsel in the George H.W.
 Bush White House.
 Portman considered Bush a mentor, one whose genteel style was far from that of the abrasive Trump and some of his Republican supporters in Washington